-In this study, we assume one discharge cycle is used per day and hence battery lifetime is approximately ten years.
+Lithium Iron Phosphate technology we model in this paper allows a large number of charge/discharge cycles.
+Charging rate (C-Rate) and Depth of Discharge are two of the important factors effecting the lifetime of the battery.
+In this work, we assume C-Rate of 1C meaning full discharge or charge in one hour as our renewable energy data is on hourly basis.
+DoD provides a maximum usage limit over batter's total energy capacity, to extend it's lifespan.
+In standard environment with proper temperature, humidity, and for 1C-rate cycles, life cycle estimation for LFP batteries are 3000 cycles at 100\% DoD, and 4500 cycles at 80\% DoD~\cite{lfp_lifetime}.
+We studied these two scenarios.

 \textbf{Servers.} The manufacturing footprint of servers is estimated to be 744.5 kg eq \carbon~\cite{hpe_footprint}, using an HPE ProLiant DL360 Gen10 server as a proxy.
 This server includes a single-socket CPU with 48 GB DRAM and has Thermal Design Power (TDP) of 85 Watts.
 Carbon measurements include its mainboard, SSD, daughterboard, enclosure, fans, transport and assembly.
 We estimate server lifetime of five years.